What’s Cartagena (Colombia) like?

 Most of my friends thought I was crazy when I told them that I was going to Colombia.
 I ended up loving Colombia so much on that first trip (in 2005) that I decided to go back a few years later with Lissette.

-Photos from inside the walled city
+Inside the walled city of Cartagena

 ATTRACTIONS OUTSIDE THE OLD CITY